Vegetarian Food in France in 2023 (What to eat, Vegan Tips, Survival Guide)

 I hope all of you are enjoying the series ‘A vegetarian foodie’s adventures across Europe’.
 I am having fun writing them and it reminds me of both the delicious as well as inedible food (there were quite a few of them too) I ate around Europe.
 This week, I bring you updates from the Crème de la crème of European food.
 The fact that I used French should have given you some indication about which country I am talking about.

 One of the things that I like about both French vegetarian food and vegetarian food in France (mind you, both are two very different things) are the variety of options we get to choose from.
 Since it was a repeat trip for me, I did not spend too many days in this beautiful country.
-But I still ate a lot of delicious food and that is why it tops as a favourite destination this time for the foodie in me.
+But I still ate a lot of delicious veg food in France and that is why it tops as a favourite destination this time for the foodie in me.
 So, without further ado, let me take you through my experiences as a vegetarian foodie in France.

 Vegetarian Food in France’s food capital Paris:

 As mentioned before, by the time I got to Paris, I was exhausted.
 Till then, I was too excited to see all the places in my itinerary.
 I was kind of relieved when I found out that it was raining.
 When you are at home, what do you usually do if it is raining?
 Sit in the balcony of your apartment, watching the rain and reading a book as you sip a delicious cup of coffee.
 Also, add some chilli bhajjis to the mix and you are set for the day.
-I think the beauty of rains are enhanced when you have some comfort food to go along with it.
+I think the beauty of rains are enhanced when you have some comfort France veg food to go along with it.

 That is exactly what I did due to the rains in Paris.
-Eat a lot of food, while exploring the romantic city by foot.
+Eat a lot of France vegan food, while exploring the romantic city by foot.
 Unfortunately, the number of useable photos from this venture is minimal since I left my DSLR in the hotel on most days.

 Recommended Read – Paris during rains

 Paris was definitely the most expensive city I visited this time.
 On my first night in Paris, I really did not have the strength to venture out far and decided to go to a place right opposite my hotel.
 I was staying in the 1st arrondissement (Paris is divided into districts or arrondissements) and that meant I had many to choose from.
 Imagine my surprise, when I realized that I had to pay close to 20 Euros for a plate of pasta.
-If you are in Paris, do be careful when it comes to choosing restaurants.
+If you are in Paris, do be careful when it comes to choosing restaurants for veg French food.
 They can definitely put a dent in your wallet.

 Find out my recommendations for Paris Food tours